CALL NOW! 210-308-6448

 How Do You Collect from a Military Parent?
 What Happens if the Military Parent Fails to Pay Support?

 Your marriage is over and the only way forward is through a divorce.
 You have minor children in the home, though, and your soon-to-be ex-spouse is on active duty with a branch of the armed forces.
-How is child support determined?
-How does it get paid?
+Who determines child support?
+Who pays it and how?
 What are your options if a military ex-spouse fails to pay court-ordered child support?

 How Is Child Support Collected from a Military Parent?